Title IX- Advisors

 - For longer or more involved discussions, the parties and their advisors should ask for breaks or step out of meetings to allow for private conversation.

 - Advisors will typically be given an opportunity to meet in advance of any interview or meeting with the administrative officials conducting that interview or meeting.

-- This pre-meeting will allow advisors to clarify any questions they may have, and allows the Assistant Vice President of Equity, Diversity, and Inclusion an opportunity to clarify the role the advisor is expected to take.
+- This pre-meeting will allow advisors to clarify any questions they may have, and allows the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator an opportunity to clarify the role the advisor is expected to take.

 Advisors are expected to refrain from interference with the investigation and resolution.
 Any advisor who steps out of their role will be warned once and only once.
 If the advisor continues to disrupt or otherwise fails to respect the limits of the advisor role, the advisor will be asked to leave the meeting.
 When an advisor is removed from a meeting, that meeting will typically continue without the advisor present.
-Subsequently, the Assistant Vice President of Equity, Diversity, and Inclusion will determine whether:
+Subsequently, the Assistant Vice President for Equity, Diversity and Inclusion and Title IX/504 Coordinator will determine whether:

 - the advisor may be reinstated,